A complete how-to guide for learning languages from A1-C2

 Thomas traveling in Mexico

-Back in 2014 I started learning Spanish to prepare for an upcoming exchange semester in Barcelona.
+Back in 2014, I started learning Spanish to prepare for an upcoming exchange semester in Barcelona.
 I was in my 4th year at university and at that time I had very little knowledge of the Spanish language.

-I knew if I wanted to get the most out of my experience in Barcelona that learning the language would be a huge help for me.
+I knew if I wanted to get the most out of my experience in Barcelona learning the language would be a huge help for me.
 For my first step, I started attending a group Spanish language course at my university and so my journey began.

 Thomas plaatsman learning a language in Spain